 - Cadmium is a metal used to make batteries.
 Cadmium and cadmium compounds can cause lung cancer and have been associated with kidney and prostate cancer.

 - Chromium VI is used to make alloy metals, paint and dyes.
 Chromium VI compounds cause lung cancer and have been associated with cancer of the nose and nasal sinuses.

 - Formaldehyde is used to make other chemicals and resins.
 It is also used as a preservative.
 Formaldehyde causes leukemia and cancer in respiratory tissues.

 - Polonium-210 is a radioactive element that has been shown to cause cancer in animals.

 - Tar is not one single chemical, instead it describes several chemicals that are in tobacco smoke.
 It leaves a sticky, brown residue on your lungs, teeth and fingernails.

 Carbon monoxide is a harmful gas you inhale when you smoke.
 Once in your lungs, it’s transferred to your bloodstream.
 Carbon monoxide decreases the amount of oxygen that is carried in the red blood cells.
 It also increases the amount of cholesterol that is deposited into the inner lining of the arteries which, over time, can cause the arteries to harden.
 This leads to heart disease, artery disease and possibly heart attack.

-These are just a few of the dangerous chemicals found in cigarettes; there are many more.
-But you do not have to spend the rest of your life giving in to your addiction!
+Cigarettes, e-cigarettes and tobacco products contain many dangerous toxins.
+The best thing you can do for your health is to quit tobacco entirely.
+Don’t spend the rest of your life chained to a nicotine addiction.
 Thousands of people kick the habit every year, and you can be one of them.
 It may not be easy, but you can do it!